flaviotruzzi/flaviotruzzi.github.io/_posts/2016-10-27-a-little-bit-on-loss-functions.markdown

 ![Evaluation](/assets/posts/loss-functions/classification.png)

 In the plot above the circle orange points are the ones that my predictor was able to correctly classify as the good beer, the blue crosses are the ones that the predictor was able to classify as the bad beer.
-The red circles are the false negatives, i.e. the good beer that I was unable to predict correctly, and the red crosses are the false positives, i.e, the bad beer that I wrongly assumed to be good.
+The red circles are the false negatives, i.e., the good beer that I was unable to predict correctly, and the red crosses are the false positives, i.e, the bad beer that I wrongly assumed to be good.

 I hope you liked the long post.